Gainesville lies in northern Georgia’s Hall County, roughly 55 miles northeast of Atlanta.

-Just under three kilometres in total length, the model stretches to the shores of Lake Sydney Lanier.
+Just under two miles in total length, the model stretches to the shores of Lake Sydney Lanier.

 When considered as a whole, the model takes in several parks and open spaces along the way, in addition to facts that will trigger an interest in astronomy in any visitor.

 The Beulah Rucker Museum sits within a building constructed in the late nineteenth century that is recorded on the United States’ National Register of Historic Places.

 It tells the story of its namesake, Beulah Rucker Oliver, an African-American lady keen to improve the lives of those in her community through education.

 The first museum in the region to focus on the heritage of African-Americans, it details important moment’s in Oliver’s life, and during her times more generally.

 Exploring a very different aspect of north Georgia’s history is the museum of the Piedmont Hotel.

 The three-storey structure wrapped in traditional southern states verandas was owned and run by General Longstreet and his much more famous second in command, Robert E Lee.

 Today, its rooms are dressed as they would have been during the hotel’s heyday.

 They are dedicated to the life of Longstreet, who is an increasingly controversial figure because of his support for the confederate cause.